Introduction: Why a Unique Selling Proposition for Email Marketing Isn’t Optional

 Example CTAs That Work:

-✔ USP: Affordability → “Save 25% Today – No Hidden Fees.”
+✔ USP: Affordability → “Snag 25% Off Right Now – No Nasty Surprises at Checkout.”

 Case Study: A/B Testing USP in Email Content